payingattention/linkjs/README.md

 script can register callbacks, then return control to its parent.

 The user could then press the back button to move up the process stack; likewise, a finished script might trigger the back action to return to the parent.
-Whether the forward button should bring scripts back onto the stack would require some consideration.

 **Communication.** All processes communicate using the file-system and HTTP methods, whether interacting with a resource or with another process.
 Pattern-matching may be used to allow multiple request targets; for